Bridging Business and IT Strategy.

 Business strategies and IT strategies are interdependent.
-IT strategies must follow business strategies (e.g. business processes must be supported by IT).
-From the other direction, IT investments enable and extend business strategies (e.g. new business models by digital technologies).
+IT strategies must follow business strategies (e.g., business processes must be supported by IT).
+From the other direction, IT investments enable and extend business strategies (e.g., new business models through digital technologies).
 Both directions must be adequately considered in strategic IT planning.

 The IT Alignment Guide possesses unique features:

-- State-of-the-art framework founded on latest scientific findings
+- A state-of-the-art framework founded on the latest scientific findings

-- Complementary to other relevant IT frameworks, i.e., it closes gaps and fits to other guides for project management, architecture management, and IT management (e.g. PMBOK, TOGAF, COBIT, ITIL)
+It is complementary to other relevant IT frameworks, i.e., it closes gaps and fits into other guides for project management, architecture management, and IT management (e.g., PMBOK, TOGAF, COBIT, ITIL).

 The IT Alignment Guide is value-focused to improve the financial performance of an enterprise.
 Further, it supports mastering the digital transformation of enterprises.